Thorium/the-elmish-book/chapters/scaling/understanding-data-communication.md

 Since all events of child programs have to go through the parent, the parent program can decide whether to just pass down these events to the child programs for further processing or it can initiate different events in other child programs after initializing them.
 To better understand what I am talking about, let us go through an example.

 Consider the following application that for now only consists of a Login page as you can see below.
 After logging in, the result of the login attempt is shown below the Login button where it will be a successful attempt when the username and password are both "admin".
-Using other credentials will fail to login and an error "Username or password is incorrect" is shown on screen.
+Using other credentials will fail to login and an error "Username or password is incorrect" is shown on the screen.

 <div style="width:100%">
   <div style="margin: 0 auto; width:60%;">